microsoft/WhatTheHack/999-SAPonAzure/Student/03-SAP-Security.md

 2) Azure Sentinel (requires Sentinel workspace and SAP knowledge) Detailed documentation provided seperately.

+## Tips
+- If you are an Internal Microsoft employee,
+- - the SAP system that you installed already have all required transports imported.
+- - SAP system already have all required Function modules, user and role provisioned.
+Change password for user Sentinel and use it wherever required.
+Custom role and user 'Sentinel' are available in client 100.
+So use client 100 wherever required.
+Ignore steps 2,3, and 4 from quick installation guide given to you by coach.
+You can also skip step 6 if you use linux jumpbox to install SAP connector for sentinel.
+-
 ## Success Criteria

 1. Enabled Security Ceneter, Azure defender for the Azure subscription.